gzomer/alex-bot/README.md

 6. [send_passport](https://github.com/gzomer/alex-bot/blob/master/lambda_send_passport.py)
 7. [upload_file](https://github.com/gzomer/alex-bot/blob/master/lambda_upload_file.py)

-Click on the links above to copy the source code for the Lambda function and paste at the Lambda configuration.
+Click on the links above to copy the source code for the Lambda function and paste it at the Lambda configuration.
 All of them use Python 3.6 engine.

 **Important** You will need to configure the timeout for at least 60 seconds, or otherwise the functions will fail.
 This is because some of the models are slow to perform inference.